Jim-Clack/JimsLogger/readme.md

 Please note that...

- * If a value is null then typically it will be replaced with (null)
+If a value is null then typically it will be replaced with (null).
- * If a value is cannot be processed then it will be replaced with ###
+If a value is cannot be processed then it will be replaced with ###.
- * If a symbol is corrupt then it will be replaced with ???
+If a symbol is corrupt then it will be replaced with ???.
- * Some symbols have a different meaning when used with an arg#
+Some symbols have a different meaning when used with an arg#.
- * Class names (m, M, c, and C) include an abbreviated package prefix
+Class names (m, M, c, and C) include an abbreviated package prefix.

 ### Notes ###